indoTeambully73/IndoDdos-Prototype/README.md

 cd IndoDdos-Prototype

-python protoddls.py
+python mainddos.py

-ToKeN to enter the script:
+# ToKeN to enter the script:

 JgS3nG5PvT9aUkR8zYbE2xQ6fW1oLcX4hDvFmCjKgHnNmZbYnBaWp4sUgYcTdRf

 and don't forget the stars so they always cheer me up, want to donate? contact my telegram in the script!

+# If there is an error, please report it